lookedpiano/tv-to-binance/README.md

 Legend:
 - action: returns the string "buy" or "sell" for the executed order
 - symbol: returns the trading pair, e.g. BTCUSDT
-- timestamp: returns the current fire time of the alert
 - buy_pct: defines the percentage of the total USDT balance to be used for a buy order
 - amount: defines the amount to be used for a buy order
 - client_secret: defines your personally defined client secret